dquangucsd/dquangucsd/README.md

 # Hi!

 I am Danny, a currently a second year *Data Science* major at the University of California, San Diego.
-I am currently *seeking internships* that help me explore computer and data science fields.

-I am currently working on projects involving iOS app development and surviving college!
-I am focusing on how to balance:
-$$
-sleep = \frac{9}{grades * friends}
-$$

 <!--
 **dquangucsd/dquangucsd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.